BlazBlade/BlazBlade/README.md

-- 👋 Hi, I’m @BlazBlade
+- 👋 Hi, I’m @BlazBlade or you can call me CloudH2O
-- 👀 I’m interested in Python, Java
+- 👀 I’m interested in Java and Cpp and Python
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me <font color =#0000ff>cloudh2o0609@gmail.com</font>